-Arm lifts often takes between 1 and 2 hours.
-Usually an incision is made on the under surface of the arm and extends into the armpit.
+Arm lift surgery, or Brachioplasty, often takes between 1 and 2 hours.
+Usually, an incision is made on the under the surface of the arm and extends into the armpit.
 The incision can extend towards the elbow and can also extend down the side of the chest.
 Liposuction is often performed and then the excess fat and skin is removed.
 Internal stitches are used to tighten the internal lining of the arm and the skin is sutured using dissolvable stitches.
 Minimal incisions can be used and extended incisions may also be required.
 It is unusual to require drains and a compressive dressing may be used.
 This lady is pictured preop and at one week.
 No dressings or drains are used and there is often bruising around the scar where liposuction has been used in combination.
-By 3 months the scar is settling and continual massage will help with the scar during this phase
+By 3 months, the Brachioplasty scar is settling and continual massage will help with the scar during this phase

 The vast majority of patients are delighted with the procedure although common complaints include numbness, bruising, swelling especially around the scar line and a slight difference between the two sides.
 Uncommon complications include infection, haematoma, delayed healing/skin necrosis/skin loss, seroma formation and thickened scar.
 There are uncommon risks of general anesthesia such as respiratory / cardiac compromise and deep vein thrombosis.